alterationx10/the-rest-of-the-owl/draft_post.md

 we're going to be converting an `A` to a `B` effectually.

-There are some included type alias to shorten this signature, however in this article we will still with the full version.
+There are some included type alias to shorten this signature, however in this article we will try to stick to the full version.
+Also, not, that due to the first type alias, the official documentation tends to often refer to thing as an "http app" or "app".

 ```scala
 type HttpApp[-R, +E] = Http[R, E, Request, Response]